 - Route redirection

-An Internet Control Message Protocol Echo Message can be used to find out a host availability and connectivity.
+An Internet Control Message Protocol Echo Message can generally use to find out a host availability and connectivity.
 The local host sends an ICMP Echo Request to a remote host.
 If the host is available and connected, the destination host responds with an Echo Reply.
 This use of the ICMP Echo messages is the basis of the ping utility.
-Ping utility will be discussed in coming lesson briefly.
+We will discuss the ping utility in the coming lessons briefly.

 Destination or Service Unreachable